ai

 From Prompt to Production: A Practical Guide to Agentic AI Architecture

-DataTalksClub founder Alexey Grigorev shared the full syllabus for his AI Engineering Buildcamp — six modules covering LLM APIs, RAG, Agentic Flows, Monitoring & Guardrails, Evaluation, and a Capstone project.
-It's one of the most complete learning paths for building agentic AI applications in production.
+DataTalksClub founder Alexey Grigorev shared the AI Engineering Buildcamp syllabus: LLM APIs, RAG, Agentic Flows, Monitoring & Guardrails, Evaluation, and a capstone.
+A practical learning path for building agentic AI in production.

 The Hidden Second Half of AI Compute Leasing: What Happens After the 5-Year Contract Expires?